Do the preparation exercise before you listen. Then do the other exercises to check your understanding.

 Host: And it works?

-Host: I think I’ll give it a try.
-Thanks for coming in, Peter.
+Host: Oh, I think I’ll give it a try.
+Thanks so much for coming in, Peter.

 Peter: You’re welcome.
 Thanks for inviting me.